Kadiri

 Kadiri is a major city in Sri Sathya Sai District the Indian state of Andhra Pradesh.
 It is a Special Grade Municipal City Council and headquarters of Kadiri Mandal and Kadiri Revenue Division.
 Kadiri Taluka ('Mandalam') was the largest taluk in the state of Andhra Pradesh.
 Kadiri is known for its jasmine and saffron flowers.
 Kadiri saffron is widely sold in Andhra and Karnataka.
 The Sri Lakshmi Narasimhaswamy Temple is reminiscent of Kadiri to the people of Karnataka, Telangana And Tamil Nadu.
 The name of Kadiri has also some interesting past.
-The town was initially named as Khadripuram (Telugu: ఖాద్రీపురం) as khadara plants were found in the surrounding forests.
+The town was initially named as Khadripuram as khadara plants were found in the surrounding forests.

 Notable locations

 Sri Khadri Lakshmi Narasimha Swamy Temple

 According to Hindu mythology, Lord Narasimha emerged as Swayambhu from the roots of the Kadiri tree to assassinate Hiranyakashyap - the father of Prahlada.
 Because of this, a pilgrimage takes place in this location.
 The pilgrimage is a hub for Hindu devotees.
 The festival is celebrated with great pomp and occurs in Kadiri every year.